leventarican/leventarican.github.io/content/android-architecture.md

 | disc         | slow      |
 | network      | very slow |

 When we develop an app our intention is mainly to receive input then display respective information.
 It's the usual data process: `input -> process -> output`.
 The components listed above are intended to support displaying, storing, ... data.
-We achieve a decopling of the code components.
+We achieve a __decopling of the code components__.

-Some words about _Jetpack_.
-As already introduced it was formerly _Android Support Library_: v4 Support Libraries, v7 Support Libraries.
-The _AndroidX library_ contains the existing support library and also includes the latest Jetpack components.

 ## DataBinding
 With data binding we can access views (UI elements) directly over the generated Binding class.
 Instead of searching the hole UI tree `findviewbyId` we just access the view defined in the layout file directly.